10 mythical creatures that really exist. Mythical creatures (40 photos). Winged horse Pegasus

 3. Vampires / Chupacabra

-This is not just a legendary lake creature, it is also the most famous monster living in Loch Ness in Scotland.
-There are thousands of studies and reports on Nessie dating back to the 6th century.
+This is not just a legendary lake creature, it is also the most famous monster, living in Loch Ness in Scotland.
+There are thousands of studies and reports about Nessie dating back to the 6th century.
 In the 30s of the last century, a real stir began among researchers, everyone tried to see the monster with their own eyes.
 Scientists persistently reject any evidence of its existence, considering it a figment of fantasy and fraud.

 Popobava